If you're thinking of selling your RV, you're probably wondering what the private party RV value is.

 Figuring Private Party RV Value

 The easiest way to figure out the value of your RV for sale is by using the NADA RV Value Guide.
-It is a good first step in figuring out the value of your RV.
+It is an excellent first step in figuring out the value of your RV.

 However, you may have an RV that is not listed in the NADA database.
-That said, there are other tools out there that are helpful for figuring out what your RV is worth as well.
+That said, there are other tools out there that help figure out what your RV is worth as well.

 KBB For RVs

 Does Kelly Blue Book value RVs?
-Actually, they don't.
+They don't.
 However, there is a similar company/website that provides RV values.

 The NADA (National Automobile Dealer's Association) provides retail and private party RV values.